Skip to main content

 Embers Adrift was developed by Stormhaven Studios.

-Embers Adrift is a multiplayer game.
+Embers Adrift is a single player game with multiplayer support.